 Pack It Out

 Even biodegradable toilet paper takes weeks to decompose, or much longer in arid desert environments.
 In the meantime it can be washed out by heavy rain or dug up by animals, creating lovely TP “blooms” across otherwise pristine natural landscapes.
+If you’ve ever come across one of these on your outdoor adventures, you know it’s not pleasant.

 Packing out your used TP isn’t really that bad.
 Use a ziplock bag (sandwich or quart size), and if you want to be discreet about it, put the whole thing inside an opaque dog poo bag.
 Empty or replace at each resupply stop if you’re thru hiking.